-The Colorado Traumatic Brain Injury (TBI) Trust Fund was created by Title 26, Article 1, Part 3 of the Colorado Revised Statutes, to improve the lives of Colorado residents who have survived traumatic brain injuries (TBI).
+The Colorado Brain Injury Trust Fund was created by Title 26, Article 1, Part 3 of the Colorado Revised Statutes, to improve the lives of Colorado residents who have survived brain injuries.
 The statute was created to finance program activities, along with a Board of Directors to advise the program on Trust Fund operations.

 The Trust Fund receives revenue from surcharges assessed for convictions of driving under the influence of drugs or alcohol (DUI), driving while ability is impaired (DWAI), speeding, and riding a motorcycle or motorized bicycle without a helmet (for youth under the age of 18).
-The surcharges are $20.00 for drinking and driving related convictions, and $15.00 for speeding convictions and helmet convictions.
+The surcharges are $25.00 for drinking and driving related convictions, and $22.00 for speeding convictions and $20.00 for helmet convictions.

-Funds are divided across the following program activities: Client Services, Brain Injury Research and Education.
-A minimum of 55 percent for client services, a minimum of 25 percent for brain injury research, and a minimum of 5 percent for education.
+Funds are divided across the following program activities: Client Services, Brain Injury Research, and Education.
+A minimum of 55 percent must be spent on client services.
+Approximately 25 percent is spent on brain injury research, and 5 percent on educational initiatives.
 This leaves 15 percent of funds available and flexible so that MINDSOURCE Director and Board of Directors can determine program activities that are in need of an increase in funds during the year.
 The board creates an annual legislative report that is made available to the public upon CDHS approval.

 Recovering from, and regaining a life after, a brain injury is difficult and can be frustrating.
 It can be challenging to know what resources are needed, and to have the ability to obtain these supports.
 MINDSOURCE contracts with the Brain Injury Alliance of Colorado (BIAC) to help people with brain injury and their caregivers by assisting with accessing needed supports to maximize recovery, now and in the future.
-For more information regarding services offered through our contractor for both children and adults with brain injury, please call 1.800.955.2443 or visit their website.
+For more information regarding services offered through our contractor for both children and adults with brain injury, please call 1.800.955.2443 or visit Brain Injury Alliance of Colorado’s website.

 BRAIN INJURY RESEARCH